What is lisps?

 - Difficulty moving your tongue or facial muscles

 you thinkyour child has lisps you need to head to a speech pathologist Penrith.
 A physical can determine if your kid has structural irregularities inside the mouth or if there are issues with his hearing.
 But remember that real assessment of a child’s ability to make sounds must be done by a speech-language pathologist.
-Your speech-language pathologist will checkmedical history and he will examine the mouth’s anatomy. child’s the speechand reading aloud isgenerally recorded for diagnosis as well.
+Your speech-language pathologist will check child’s medical history and he will examine the mouth’s anatomy.
+The speech and reading aloud isgenerally recorded for diagnosis as well.

 Lisps typical treatment is known as articulation therapy.
 The speech-language pathologist determines if the child can hear proper speech sounds.
 He reads out word lists having particular sounds that the child is having problems articulating.
-Them treatment proceeds to working on the position in the word where the sound takes place.
-Treatment also includes particular word exercises leading to participation in controlled conversations.
+Their treatment proceeds to